-- Focus on the small things: It isn’t always the big wins or gestures that merit appreciation.
+It isn’t always the big wins or gestures that merit appreciation.
 Look around and you’ll likely notice dozens of small moments worth celebrating.
-It could be someone’s demeanor, or their attention to detail.
+It could be someone’s demeanor or their attention to detail.

-What to do: @Maria, I really admire how you take such interest in everyone’s well-being.
+What to do: @Maria, I really admire how you take such an interest in everyone’s well-being.